dishafaujdar/ToneShift/README.md

 ## Privacy & Security

 ### Data Handling
-- **Text Processing**: Sent to Anthropic API for transformation only
+- **Text Processing**: Sent to Google Gemini API for transformation only
 - **No Data Storage**: Text is not stored on external servers
 - **Local Storage**: API keys and history stored locally in browser
 - **No Tracking**: No analytics or user tracking